Claims — March 17, 2026

 - Assisted in creating the Take Your Time Easter Trail as an addition to the Community Easter Egg Hunt.

-- Held the first planning meeting for National Night Out with participating departments to begin coordinating the 2026 event.
+- Held first planning meeting for National Night Out with participating departments to begin coordinating the 2026 event.

 A sub-committee meeting has been scheduled for March 10th at 2:30 p.m. to finalize 2026 programs prior to submission to the Board for approval.